AllanCao12/2406-Assignment-3/README.txt

 Allan Cao: Assignment 3 submision for COMP 2406 Student Id: 101218998

+Created an online store using node.js and express.

 Running instructions:

 Type "node .\server.js" into the terminal and open up localhost:3000.